msanto7/worlds-first-todo-app/readME.txt

 # Todo Application - Node.js, Express, MongoDB

+## Database
+We are using a local instance of a MongoDB database, running on port 27017.
+To communicate to the database we are simply sending query strings...as opposed to something like Mongoose or a more robust Object mapper.

 ## Build and Testing
 First start your local mongo DB running the following command